Crude oil falls after U.S. growth figures disappoint

+UPDATE 2-Oil rebounds on U.S. stocks drawdown, but declining OPEC compliance weighs

+* Market awaits EIA data at 1430 GMT for price direction (Updates prices, adds Russian output cuts)

-TOKYO Crude futures dropped in Asian trading on Friday after the release of a report showing that U.S. economic growth had slowed sharply, reinforcing concerns about sluggish demand in a world awash with oil.
+TOKYO Oct 30 Crude futures dropped in early Asian trading on Friday after the release of a report showing that U.S. economic growth had slowed sharply, reinforcing concerns about sluggish demand in a world awash with oil.

 U.S. economic growth braked sharply in the third quarter as businesses cut back on restocking warehouses to work off an inventory glut, data showed.